Updated on February 10, 2021 by Lyric Fergusson

 Your toddler’s attention span is very short, as you may already know.
 Beginning each session as a playtime between the two of you is best.
 Spend time talking about the name of each color.
 Have them pick their favorite color.
 Allow them to freestyle and talk to them about what they are drawing.
 20 minutes of coloring time is more than enough, however, you may find these sessions shorter or longer, depending on the mood of your child.

 Just as exciting as their first steps and their first words, your toddler’s first artwork is priceless!
 We love guiding and teaching our little ones through each developmental stage.
-Coloring and chatting together builds a bond between you and your child.
+Coloring and chatting together builds a bond between you and your kid.
 In a relaxed, non-expectation way you can encourage creativity from their little minds and little hands, giving them the satisfaction of expressing themselves.
 Whether your child is a typical toddler with scribbles of arching lines and mixing of colors or has a gifted talent of creating actual figures and animals, you will enjoy seeing excitement come alive as they experience self-expression through coloring.

 The goal is not necessarily just to encourage them to develop fine motor skills and distinguishable art, but rather to develop a connection between you and your child, as well as a love for imagination.
 So, enjoy the time you spend with your toddler creating their masterpieces!